 We believe that our management team is well positioned to identify attractive business combination opportunities with a compelling industry backdrop and an opportunity for transformational growth.
 Our objectives are to generate attractive returns for our stockholders and enhance value through improving operational performance of the acquired company.
 We expect to favor potential target companies with certain industry and business characteristics.
-Key industry characteristics include compelling long-term growth prospects, attractive competitive dynamics, consolidation opportunities, and the ability to disrupt the incumbent operators.
+Key industry characteristics include compelling long-term growth prospects, attractive competitive dynamics, consolidation opportunities, the ability to disrupt the incumbent operators, and the ability to advance its best-in-class technology to create operating efficiencies for its customers.
 Key business characteristics include high barriers to entry, significant streams of recurring revenue with low customer churn, opportunity for operational improvement, attractive steady-state margins, high incremental margins when operating at scale, low capital intensity, and ability to generate free cash flow.

 With respect to the above, past experience or performance of our management team and their respective affiliates is not a guarantee of either (i) our ability to successfully identify and execute a transaction or (ii) success with respect to any business combination that we may consummate.
 You should not rely on the historical record of our management team or their respective affiliates as indicative of future performance.
 Our management team and their respective affiliates have been involved with many public and private companies in addition to those identified above, not all of which have achieved similar performance levels.
-No member of our management team has had management experience with special purpose acquisition corporation in the past.
+No member of our management exam has had management experience with special purpose acquisition corporation in the past.
 See "Risk Factors - Past performance by our management team may not be indicative of future performance of an investment in us."
 For a complete list of our executive officers and entities for which a conflict of interest may or does exist between such officers and the company, please refer to "Management - Conflicts of Interest."